randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ### Numbers

-The modern Hindu-Arabic number system is used around the world.
+The modern [Hindu-Arabic number system is used around the world](https://www.britannica.com/topic/Hindu-Arabic-numerals) across almost all cultures.
+But two conspicuous details vary greatly by locale:  numerals and formatting.

 Number formatting can differ dramatically by locale.
 Delimiters and decimals are variously dots `.`, commas `,`, or spaces ` `.
 Some locales may prefer non-Consider these examples of the number